mzebib/sample-spring-rest-api/README.md

 - [Endpoints](#endpoints)

 ## Overview
 The purpose of this REST API is to demonstrate a Spring boot application and its various features.
-This sample Provisioning API provides security, user, and organization management.
+This sample REST API provides security, user, and organization management.

 This project contains the following:
 - Configuration (Application, Security, Swagger)